Nitesh232/Git_Learnings/Git_File_Handling/README.md

     3. Commit the changes: `git commit -m "Removed a file"`.

-In both cases, the `git add` or `git rm` command stages the changes, and the `git commit` command creates a new commit with those changes.
+In both cases, the `git add` or `git rm` command stages the changes, and the `git commit -m "commit message"` command creates a new commit with those changes.

 In Git, files are managed and tracked using a system of snapshots.
 When you make changes to a file in your repository, Git creates a new snapshot of that file, and keeps track of its history over time.